 Ken was in the room next to me in Riyadh with our friend from 212, and all I recall is laughter from early morning until late at night.
 Even when cowering under a table in the dining room with a SCUD missile whistling in, Ken had something funny to say.
 The SCUD missed, so we were able to laugh.

-Ken, an accomplished clinical nurse and nurse manager in the NHS in Nottingham, answered the call to serve in Bosnia later in the 1990s as Yugoslavia was disintegrating.
+Ken, an accomplished clinical nurse and nurse manager in the NHS in Nottingham, answered the call to serve in the Second Gulf War.
 I was out of the Territorial Army by that time, but he phoned me nevertheless to see if I was coming too.
 The last time I saw him was at my 50th birthday party eighteen years ago, but we kept in contact by Christmas cards and the occasional email.

 An email from his son Matthew this week informed me that a massive stroke had called Ken from the parade ground on 9th June.
 I have not shed a tear for many years; I did that day.
 Job well done, Ken.
 Dismissed.
 Rest in peace.